andrakis/Stackful/README.md

 It is designed to run a very simple Lisp-like language, [Lithp](http://github.com/andrakis/node-lithp).

-It supports only two main data types:
+Under the hood, it operates on only two data types:

 * Numbers (currently 32bit)

 * Lists (which may contain Numbers or Lists)

-Everything else the VM requires will be implemented with these two basic constructs.
+Everything else is implemented by extended the basic list type with additional class information.

-Some additional data types implemented with these constructs (PARTIALLY IMPLEMENTED):
+Some additional data types implemented with these constructs (MAY BE OUT OF DATE):

 * `(0, 42)` - A reference to the atom table, item 42